Thynkon/dai-pw-02/docs/proto.typ

 PUT <PATH>
 ```

+The first part of the request provides the path to the file or directory on the
+server.
+A trailing `/` indicates that a directory should be created.

 ```bin
 <DATA>
 ```

-The client tells the server that the file should be saved to the given path and
-immediately follows up with the content of the file.
+If the path doesn't end with a `/`, the rest of the request contains the file

-If the path uses directories not present on the server, they will be created if
-possible.
+content in binary.

 ==== Response